Resident Evil 2 (2019) | A Solid but Uneven Reimagining

 Resident Evil 2 was released on January 25, 2019 for PlayStation 4, Xbox One, and PC, later receiving a next-gen update for Xbox Series X|S, PS5, and PC on June 13, 2022.
 It arrived on Switch on November 11, 2022, and macOS on December 10, 2024.

 The shift from the original’s fixed camera angles to an over-the-shoulder perspective required careful design adjustments.
 While fixed cameras could hide enemies and manipulate player perspective for tension, the new camera grants freedom without losing suspense.
 Level design, lighting, and environmental cues like darkness, smoke, and wet surfaces maintain an atmosphere of unease.
-Audio was also reworked with 360-degree sound, binaural technology, and directional cues to enhance the horror experience even on standard headphones.
+Audio was also reworked with 360-degree sound, binaural technology, and directional cues to the horror experience even on standard headphones.
 Producer Tsuyoshi Kanda explained that these changes allowed the reimagining to preserve the original’s scares while leveraging modern visual and audio capabilities.

 The development team for Resident Evil 2 (2019) includes: